Kerandon/animated_music_indicator/README.md

   <img src="https://github.com/Kerandon/animated_music_indicator/blob/main/images/animate_example.gif" width="150" />
 </p>

 The bars will animate automatically by default.
-However, you can control when the animation runs by passing in a boolean value to **animate**.
+However, you can control the animation by passing a boolean to **animate**.

 ###### Size

-Size can be changed by passing in a double value to **size**.
+The size can be changed by passing a double to **size**.
 Size is based off the width of the device and the default is 10% (0.1).

 ## Usage